lynx-json/jsua-lynx/README.md

   * finds (see `building.register`) the builder that matches the most specific hint
   * passes the `result` object to the builder

-`building.register` registers a view builder (for a Lynx node) function that accepts the following params:
+`building.register` registers a view builder (for a Lynx JSON node) function that accepts the following params:
   * `hint` - the hint to build views for
   * `builder` - the builder function with signature f(node) -> view || Promise<view>
   * `input` - `true` if the builder expects the node to contain an `input` specification